Gay USA: History

 Gay USA was preceded by Pride and Progress which first aired in 1985 on the Gay Cable Network (GCN).
 Independently produced and supported by GCN owner Lou Maletta, Pride and Progress was hosted by journalist/activist Andy Humm.
-The program covered LGBT topics, including the Democratic and Republican National Conventions from a gay perspective.
+The program covered LGBTQ topics, including the Democratic and Republican National Conventions from a gay perspective.

 In 1996, journalist/activist Ann Northrop began co-hosting Gay USA with Humm.

 Bill Bahlman, Associate Producer of Gay USA has a long history as an LGBT Activist.
 Organizations he served with or helped found include the Gay Activists Alliance, GLAAD, CLGR, The Lavender Hill Mob, and ACTUP New York.

 Since September 2001, the show has aired on Manhattan Neighborhood Network.
 In 2003, Gay USA became nationally available through Free Speech TV.
 Podcasts of the show became available in 2006.

 On 21 February 2012 episode, show guest Daniel O'Donnell surprised hosts Andy Humm and Ann Northrop in presenting to each Pen Certificates signed by Governor Andrew Cuomo from the 2011 New York Marriage Equality Act, stating "I know of no one in the entire country who has done more for our community than the two of you".
 O'Donnell, a recurring guest, had introduced the same-sex marriage bill.